Lab 5: Intro to Machine Learning

 heart_data dataset splitting

-In Machine Learning, it is good practice to split the data into training and testing sets.
+In ML modeling, it is good practice to split the data into training and testing sets.

 • We will use the training set (70%) to fit the model and then the testing set (30%) to evaluate the model’s performance.